 The boulevard trees planted by the City are known as containerized trees as they come from nurseries in plastic pots.
 These young containerized trees lose most of the water their root ball was holding to the surrounding soil during the planting process.
 While location, weather, and soil conditions should always be considered, containerized trees – both deciduous and evergreen – require frequent watering after planting.
 Having adequate water early in the growing season is essential for root expansion as they actively seek out and grow into moist soil, increasing their anchorage and providing important nutrients for growth.

-- During hot/dry summers newly planted trees and those put to ground within the last 5 years need more frequent watering, every 3 to 5 days.
+During hot/dry summers newly planted trees and those put to ground within the last five years need more frequent watering, every three to five days.

 Do not apply lawn chemicals of any kind on the boulevard strip where trees are planted.

 Weed-whip trimmers harm trees; keep them away from trees.

 The most sensitive part of a tree is its root system.
 Keep roots moist during the summer, and protected from cold Minnesota winters, by covering them with 3-4 inches of mulch.
 Keep the mulch away from the trunk of the tree.